covid-modeling/web-ui/README.md

 ### Shared Setup (for both local and advanced modes)

 1. Install and start [Docker][docker].
-1. Get the [GitHub OAuth development app][oauth] client ID and secret.
+1. Get the [OAuth development app][oauth] client ID and secret.
 You'll be prompted for them shortly.
 1. Clone this repository:

    ```shell